Multimodal-CommonSense-and-Tasks/Multimodal-Representation/Soft Truncation/README.md

 #### Contribution:
 There are two interesting properties of Soft Truncation.
-* First, though Soft Truncation is nothing to do with the weighting function in its algorithmic design, surprisingly, Soft Truncation turns out to be equivalent to a diffusion model with a general weight
+* Though Soft Truncation is nothing to do with the weighting function in its algorithmic design, surprisingly, Soft Truncation turns out to be equivalent to a diffusion model with a general weight
+* Soft Truncation could be framed by Maximum Perturbed Likelihood Estimation (MPLE), a generalized concept of MLE that is specifically defined only in diffusion models.
+*
 ## Training and Evaluation

+### Pretrained checkpoints
+We release our checkpoints [here](https://drive.google.com/drive/folders/1Wyk0ucFW-QDS_g1EcPm361LWWgWqJ6L_).

 **CIFAR-10**